department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 You'll engage users for research and feedback throughout the *Digital Delivery* lifecycle.
 At a minimum,

-* Explain the user needs your service addresses and how you found those needs during Discovery
+* Explain the user needs your service addresses and how you found those needs during Research and Discovery
-* Give examples of user goals, user personas, and user profiles for the service
+* Give examples of user goals, user personas, or user profiles for the service
 * List the user stories for the service
 * Explain how you tested the service with real users and what you learned &mdash; identify the parts users found difficult and explain how you've changed the service to make those parts easier for users and how you tested and researched to confirm this
 * Explain how you will continuously monitor and improve the service, including how often you plan to research and test the service and your plans for incorporating changes to address user problems

-> {{ page.seemore }}

 <a href="#">Return to top</a>